 On August 23, 2023, AGM issued \$600 million aggregate principal amount of its 7.625% Fixed-Rate Resettable Junior Subordinated Notes due 2053 (the "2053 Subordinated Notes").
 Subject to the Company's right to defer the payment of interest for up to five years, interest on the 2053 Subordinated Notes is payable on a quarterly basis in arrears on March 15, June 15, September 15 and December 15 of each year, commencing on December 15, 2023.
 The 2053 Subordinated Notes will bear interest at a fixed rate of 7.625% per year until December 15, 2028 (the "First Call Date").
-On and after the First Call Date, on the five-year anniversary of the First Call Date and every five years thereafter, the interest rate on the 2053 Subordinated Notes will be reset to equal the Five-Year U.S. Treasury Rate (as defined in the indenture for the 2053 Subordinated Notes will mature on September 15, 2053.
+On and after the First Call Date, on the five-year anniversary of the First Call Date and every five years thereafter, the interest rate on the 2053 Subordinated Notes will be reset to equal the Five-Year U.S. Treasury Rate (as defined in the indenture for the 2053 Subordinated Notes (the "Indenture")) as of the most recent Reset Interest Determination Date (as defined in the Indenture) plus a spread of 3.226%.
+The 2053 Subordinated Notes will mature on September 15, 2053.
 The underwriting discount and related expenses are amortized into interest expense on the consolidated statements of operations over the term of the 2053 Subordinated Notes.